-So, the question we would like to get an answer to which one is the better choice for in this particular field?
-Before we can answer that, we should first take a closer look at what both watches bring to the table, and how they’ve managed to reach their current reputations.
+So, many of our readers ask which one is the better choice for this particular field?
+Before answering that, we should first look at what both watches bring to the table and how they’ve managed to reach their current reputations.

 History of Luminox Watches

 Luminox is one of the relatively new watch brands in the market.